Dagne Dover Is Making The Case For Denim Handbags

 Advertisement

 As a brand, Dagne Dover has put itself on the fashion map where thoughtfully designed bags of all kinds are concerned — we're talking work bags, handbags, travel bags, gym bags, et al. The label, which you might recognize from its popular go-everywhere Landon carryall, has included many of the same function-forward details in the denim collection.
 And they're doing so with the planet in mind, with each style crafted in versatile, eco-friendly denim grown without pesticides or GMOs.
-The newest silhouette, the Pacific Tote ($175), is the taller brother to the Vida ($155), and fits most 13" laptops.
-Both are now available in the custom wash, along with the Large Vida Tote ($175) and, finally, the Skye Essentials Pouch ($40), which is ideal for storing whichever personal curios you don't want sinking to the bottom of your bag.
+The newest silhouette, the Pacific Tote ($175 USD), is the taller brother to the Vida ($155 USD), and fits most 13" laptops.
+Both are now available in the custom wash, along with the Large Vida Tote ($175 USD) and, finally, the Skye Essentials Pouch ($40 USD), which is ideal for storing whichever personal curios you don't want sinking to the bottom of your bag.

 "I’m a denim girl!
 I love the versatility of it.
 Most days I'm rocking head-to-toe denim," says co-founder and chief creative officer Jessy Dover.
 "I have always wanted to release denim bags, and I am so proud to say that we did it, and in an eco-conscious 100% organic cotton material!"